atljeremy/JFTransporter/README.md

 -------------

 ###Note
-there is a complete example project in the /Example/JFTransporterExample directory of this repository.
+There is a complete example project in the /Example/JFTransporterExample directory of this repository.
 I highly encourage you to clone and open this example project which shows JFTransporter in action.

 ###Basic Example